olderdissen/pdf-api/readme.md

 in this case 1 pixel is equal to (0.1 : 72 x 2.54) 0.35 millimeter.
-from this point of view, there is no need for 6 digits precision, under normal circumstances. if more precission is needed **sprintf("%.1f", ...)** needs to be replaced with **sprintf("%.f", ...)** inside this script.
+from this point of view, there is no need for 6 digits precision, under normal circumstances. if more precission is needed **sprintf("%.1f", ...)** needs to be replaced with **sprintf("%.f", ...)** inside this script. this script is able to parse pdf files but stream content for pages can not be parsed.

 ## references ##